codebyalisher/Library_Management_System_FASTAPI/README.md

     ```
 6. Open a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - FastAPI
 - SQLAlchemy
 - Alembic
 - Pydantic
 - vbnet

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---
 This `README.md` file provides a comprehensive and professional overview of the LMSFastA project, including its directory structure, installation instructions, usage, routes, and detailed requirements.
 It is suitable for GitHub purposes and provides clear instructions and details for setting up and using the project.
-This `README.md` file provides a comprehensive and professional overview of the LMSFastA project, including its directory structure, installation instructions, usage, routes, and detailed requirements.
-It is suitable for GitHub purposes and provides clear instructions and details for setting up and using the project.
->>>>>>> 1ef819e (LMS FASTAPI done)